Enable SSO with Microsoft Entra ID

 Validate

-2. The Palette login screen now displays a Sign in button and no longer presents a username and password field.
+The Palette login screen now displays a Sign in button and no longer presents a username and password field.
 If this is your first time logging in with SSO, you will be redirected to the Entra ID login page.
 Depending on your organization's SSO settings, this could be a simple login form or require MFA (Multi-Factor Authentication).
-Make sure you log in as a user who is a member of the palette-tenant-admins group in Entra ID.
+Make sure you log in as a user who is a member of a Entra ID group that was added to Palette.
 Once authenticated, you will automatically be redirected back to Palette and logged into Palette as that user.

-3. Navigate to the left Main Menu and ensure the Tenant Settings option is available.
-If the Tenant Settings option is not available, then you are not logged in as a user who is a member of the palette-tenant-admins group in Entra ID.
+Navigate to the left main menu and ensure the Tenant Settings option is available.
+If the Tenant Settings option is not available, then you are not logged in as a user who is a member of a Entra ID group that was added to Palette.

 Enable OIDC in Kubernetes Clusters With Entra ID